I want to install Python packages in a specific conda environment, check installed package versions, or create a persistent conda environment.

 !conda install -y --prefix {sys.prefix} theano

-Note: When you run conda install in a notebook cell, you can't enter an interactive response.
-To install packages in a notebook cell using Conda, you must explicitly pass -y.
-Otherwise, the command hangs and waits for user confirmation.
+Note: If you run conda install in a notebook cell, then you can't enter an interactive response.
+To use conda to install packages in a notebook cell, you must explicitly pass -y.
+Otherwise, the command doesn't respond and waits for user confirmation.

 import sys